Energy drink: Energy shots

 Energy shots are a specialized kind of energy drink.
 Whereas most energy drinks are sold in cans or bottles, energy shots are usually sold in smaller 50ml bottles.
 Energy shots can contain the same total amount of caffeine, vitamins or other functional ingredients as their larger versions, and may be considered concentrated forms of energy drinks.
 The marketing of energy shots generally focuses on their convenience and availability as a low-calorie "instant" energy drink that can be taken in one swallow (or "shot"), as opposed to energy drinks that encourage users to drink an entire can, which may contain 250 calories or more.
-A common energy shot is 5-hour Energy which contains B vitamins and caffeine in an amount similar to a cup of coffee.
+A common energy shot is 5-hour Energy which contains B vitamins and caffeine, with caffeine content in an amount similar to that in a cup of coffee.
+In some countries with restrictions and regulations on energy drinks, energy shots are classified differently and thus exempt from the rules impacting energy drinks.

 By ingredient

-Nicotine drinks

-Energy drinks with nicotine are marketed as nicotine replacement therapy products.